Download database with 300+ creator-focused startups

 And unfortunately, some were shut down, like digital storybook platform Kangaroo, video meme app Neverthink, and fan monetization platform Notify.

-Even though funding had dropped, there were still some major investments that happened, according to the Creator Economy Database by The Information:
+Even though funding had dropped, there were still some major investments that happened:

-All three of these startups reached unicorn status and are a part of the 35 creator economy startups that secured funding in Q1.
+All of these startups secured funding in 2023.
 Other startups on the list include influencer marketing platforms, media companies, financial services, and crypto marketplaces:

 - OpenSea – $300 million Series C, led by Paradigm and Coatue Management;